 The Internal Capital Assessment uses BNY Mellon capital models which follow an approval process including independent validation by BNY Mellon's Model Risk Management Group.
 These capital models are presented to and challenged by the Company's Capital and Stress Testing Committee; a committee focused on Internal Capital Assessment related subjects.
-Capital is assessed for all material risks identified within the Company.
+Capital requirements are assessed for all material risks identified within the Company.

 The Internal Capital Assessment is calculated quarterly, with approximations applied to estimate monthly internal capital requirements.
 A three-year financial forecast is used to project future capital requirements.
-Capital assessments are performed under baseline and stressed conditions, taking into account any changes to accounting elements (balances and profitability) and the risk profile.
+Capital assessments are performed under baseline and stressed conditions, taking into account any changes to accounting elements (balance sheet and profitability) and changes to the risk profile.